designedmind/2017/multiple-drafts-overview.md

 ([Lycan, 1987](#lycan87)), propose exactly such a decomposition of the self into strictly smaller proto-selves.

-The real problem with a functional version of the Cartesian Theatre, at least for Dennett, seems to be simply that no suitable function exists.
+Having made the (_prima facia_ reasonable) commitment to reject the Cartesian image at the outset, Dennett is painted into a corner where any possible functional role for an inner presentation must be denied.
 The most naïve version of Cartesian materialism envisages a _consciousness gateway_, a special location in the brain through which a perception or other judgement must "pass" -- or perhaps a special status